APTrust/userguide/docs/registry/api_changes.md

 ### Changed

+The following endpoints have changed as noted.

+* `/member-api/v2/objects` -> `/member-api/v3/objects`
+* `/member-api/v2/objects/{institution_identifier}` -> `/member-api/v3/objects`

+Note that the member API allows you to retrieve information about object belonging to your own institution only.

 ### Deleted

+The following endpoint is no longer implemented:

+* `/member-api/v2/objects/restore/{intellectual_object_id}`

 ### Added

+Registry adds the following Intellectual Object endpoint:

+`/member-api/v3/objects/show/{id}`

+This returns an Intellectual Object summary.
+The summary does not include files or events because many objects have thousands of files and tens or hundreds of thousands of events.
+Use the file and event endpoints to retrieve paged lists of files and events.

 ### JSON Changes

+The Intellectual Object view records returned by the Registry API are a superset of the old Pharos object records.
+In addition to the fields returned by Pharos, Registry adds the following:

+* `bag_group_identifier` (string) - Identifies the group of bags to which this bag belongs.
+This is often empty
+* `storage_option` (string) - Describes where this object's files are stored.
+* `bagit_profile_identifier` (string) - Describes the BagIt profile used to create and restore this object.
+This will be either and APTrust or BTR profile identifier.
+* `source_organization` (string) - The value of the Source-Organization tag in the object's bag-info.txt file.
+* `internal_sender_identifier` (string) - The value of the Internal-Sender-Identifier tag in the object's bag-info.txt file.
+* `internal_sender_description` (string) - The value of the Internal-Sender-Description tag in the object's bag-info.txt file.
+* `institution_name` (string) - The name of the institution that deposited this object.
+* `institution_identifier` (string) - The identifier (domain name) of the institution that deposited this object.
+* `institution_type` (string) - Indicates whether the institution that owns this object is a member institution (account) or subscribing institution (sub-account).
+* `institution_parent_id` (integer) - ID of this institution's parent.
+Applicable to subscriber institutions (sub-accounts) only.
+* `file_count` (integer) - The total number of files preserved for this object.
+This includes payload files and preserved manifests.
+APTrust does not preserve manifests or tag manifests.
+This number can change over time as additional new files are ingested or existing ones are deleted.
+* `size` (integer) - The total number of bytes for all files preserved for this object.
+This number can change over time as additional new files are ingested or existing ones are deleted.
+* `payload_file_count` (integer) - The total number of files in this object's payload.
+I.e., inside the data directory of the bag that was uploaded for deposit.
+This number can change over time as additional new files are ingested or existing ones are deleted.
+* `payload_size` (integer) - Total size, in bytes, of the files in this object's payload directory (the data directory of the bag that was uploaded for ingest).
+This number can change over time as additional new files are ingested or existing ones are deleted.

 ## Premis Events

 ### Changed

+The following endpoints have changed as noted.

+* `/member-api/v2/events/{generic_file_identifier}` -> `/member-api/v3/events?generic_file_identifier={identifier}` or `/member-api/v3/events?generic_file_id={id}`
+* `/member-api/v2/events/{intellectual_object_identifier}` -> `/member-api/v3/events?intellectual_object_identifier={identifier}` or `/member-api/v3/events?intellectual_object_id={id}`

 ### Deleted

+The following endpoint was deleted because member institutions can retrieve only their own events.

+* `/member-api/v2/events/{institution_identifier}`

 ### Added

+The new endpoint `/member-api/v3/events/show/{id}` displays details of a single event.

 ### JSON Changes

+The version 3 JSON contains all of the fields from the version 2 API, plus the following:

+* `institution_name` (string) - The name of the institution to which the event pertains.

 ## Work Items

 ### Changed

+The following endpoints have changed as noted.

+* `/member-api/v2/items` - `/member-api/v3/items`

 ### Deleted

+No Work Item endpoints were deleted.

 ### Added

+The following endpoint was added:

+* `/member-api/v3/items/show/{id}`

 ### JSON Changes

+* `alt_identifier` (string) - An alternate identifier for this object to which this Work Item pertains, supplied by the depositor.
+* `bag_group_identifier` (string) - An optional identifier naming the logical group to which this object belongs.
+For instance, if ten bags are all part of the same collection, the collection name may be used as the group identifier associating all ten bags.
+* `bagit_profile_identifier` (string) - The identifier of the BagIt profile used to create this bag.
+This can be either the APTrust profile URL or the BTR profile URL.
+Bags will be restored using the same profile under which they were submitted.
+* `date_processed` (datetime as string) - The date and time of last known activity on this work item.
+This timestamp may change several times during multipart processes such as ingest.
+* `institution_identifier` (string) - The identifier (domain name) of the institution that owns the files or objects to which this deletion request pertains.
+* `institution_name` (string) - The name of the institution that owns the files or objects to which this work item pertains.
+* `internal_sender_identifier` (string) - An optional identifier for internal use by the depositor.
+The identifier belongs to the object to which this work item pertains.
+* `node` (string) - The hostname of the microservice worker currently processing this item.
+If this is empty, the item is not currently being processed.
+* `pid` (integer) - The process ID of the worker that is currently working on this item.
+If this is empty, the item is not currently being processed.
+* `source_organization` (string) - The name of the institution that submitted the object for ingest.
+This comes from the Source-Organization tag in the original bag.
+* `storage_option` (string) - Indicates where the object's files are stored.